stanfeldman/wheels/readme.md

 	exports.MyController = MyController

 # view.html
-	Kiss.js uses Django-like templates from swig.
+	wheels uses Django-like templates from swig.
 See project folder.
-	Client-side coffee scripts will be compile on the start.
+	Client-side coffee scripts will be compiled on the start.
-	For styling use Stylus, it also compiles on the start.
+	For styling use Stylus, it is also compiled on the start.

 # License